ligz08/PowerShell-Profile/README.md

 To make different hosts behave differently, you may want to specify different profile scripts for them.
 Run `$PROFILE.CurretUserCurrentHost` to see where PowerShell looks for profile script for your current host.

+## TODOs
+- [ ] Git repository status in prompt
+- [ ] Help blocks & documentations for functions

 ## References & Links
+- This work is inspired by and borrows a lot of insights from [Mathias Bynens](https://mathiasbynens.be/)' dotfiles for macOS: https://github.com/mathiasbynens/dotfiles
 - About PowerShell Profiles: https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles
 - `Test-Administrator` function: https://serverfault.com/a/97599